-The slider Per channel defines how the limits are counted.
+The slider Limit per channel defines how the limits are counted.
 If counted per channel and the limit is set to three per day, that could be three SMS and three emails.
-If the per channel slider is disabled and the limit is set to three per day, the limits are counted across all channels, so two SMS and one email would reach the limit.
+If the Limit per channel slider is disabled and the limit is set to three per day, the limits are counted across all channels, so two SMS and one email would reach the limit.

 Cooldown defines how long after the limit has been reached can the end-user be contacted again.